alexmgns/code-gym-dec18-snapshot/README.md

     --output verl_dataset_transformed.json \
     --transforms assignment_unroll for_to_while
 ```
 The dataset must have a `ground_truth` column with code.
 This column will be mutated by the code according to the transformation.
+An example dataset is included at `src/example_dataset.json` for convenience.

 ## Dependencies